how-to-write-component

 How To Write A Component

-Use this as the decision guide for React/TypeScript component structure.
-Existing code is reference material, not automatic precedent; when it conflicts with these rules, adapt the approach instead of reproducing the violation.
+Use this as the component decision guide for Dify web.
+Existing code is reference material, not automatic precedent; if touched code violates these rules, adapt it and fix equivalent patterns in the same feature branch.

 Core Defaults